Cathedral of the Blessed Sacrament (Sacramento, California): History

-With construction beginning in 1887, Sacramento’s Cathedral of the Blessed Sacrament is an example of the strength and history in Sacramento's architecture.
-Since many of the buildings date back to the mid-19th century, Sacramento is home to the largest concentration of buildings dating back to the California Gold Rush era in the United States.
-With a recent restoration project that loops together the Catholic culture, the legacy of gold miners, visions of a vibrant downtown and the sentiments of Sacramentans who spent some of life's most memorable moments within the church's walls, the Cathedral of the Blessed Sacrament combines Sacramento's history with its modern-day life.
+With construction beginning in 1887, Sacramento’s Cathedral of the Blessed Sacrament is an example of the history in Sacramento's architecture.
+With a recent restoration project that loops together the Catholic denomination.
+The Cathedral of the Blessed Sacrament combines Sacramento's history with its modern-day life.

 Among the first of thousands to seek his fortune in the Sacramento region during the California Gold Rush, Patrick Manogue had aspirations that differed from many of his fellow fortune seekers.
 His goal was to earn enough money to finance a trip to Paris, where he planned to enroll in seminary college and become a Roman Catholic priest.

 While studying in Paris in 1860, Manogue became enchanted by the cathedrals and their role in a city's community life.
 In 1886, Manogue was appointed as Sacramento's first bishop.
 Inspired by churches he'd seen in European plazas, Manogue worked to secure property just one block away from the State Capitol, with a dream of building a cathedral in Sacramento.
 Manogue modeled the cathedral after L'Eglise de la Sainte-Trinite (The Church of the Holy Trinity) in Paris.
 Once completed, there was no cathedral equal in size west of the Mississippi River.
 The building is a modified basilica form approximately 200 ft long and 100 ft wide, and it seats 1400 people.
 The central bell tower rises 215 ft.